mmig/libflac.js/README.md

   var Flac = require('./libs/libflac.js');
 ```

-> NOTE: setting `FLAC_UMD_MODE` has no effect since v5.0.1:
->   automatic export to global namespace has been dropped in case of loading as AMD or CommonJS module,
->   i.e. setting `process.env.FLAC_UMD_MODE = true` when running in Node.js will have no effect anymore,
->   instead export manually to global namespace, e.g. with `global.Flac = require('libflacjs')()`.

 Example for specifying custom path and file-name via mapping (`originalFileName -> <newPath/newFileName>`):
 in this case, the file-name(s) of the additionally required files (e.g. `*.mem` or `.wasm` files)
 need to be mapped to the custom path/file-name(s), that is,